Your First Valentine's Day As Parents

 - A Himalayan Salt Lamp.
 Canceling the harmful ions produced by our computers, light bulbs, and other products throughout the room, a salt lamp helps with sleep, allergies, headaches, and so many other things!

-- A Fancy Wine Glass and a Few Nice Bottles of Wine: You knew this would be on my list.
+- A Fancy Wine Glass and a Nice Bottle of Wine.

 Ideas to Spoil a New Dad on Valentine’s Day:

-- A Lesson toward a New Hobby.
-My husband loves to fly fish. $40 gets him a personal lesson, on the water.
-You can sign him up for a running club, golf lessons, photography class.
+- A Lesson Toward a Hobby.
+You can sign him up for a running club, golf lessons, photography class, or contact a fly fishing group.
 Just remember that you want him to love it.
 Think about including one of his best guy friends so he’ll feel more comfortable.

-- Massage.
-Yes, men like being rubbed on just as much as women do.
+- A Massage.
+Yes, men like being pampered just as much as women do.

 - Coffee Press